PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Approach

 \subsection{A unified perspective on cost-efficient PEFT methods}

-Vision Transformer (ViT) \cite{vit} extends the sequential modeling capabilities of the Transformer \cite{transformer}, originally designed for natural language processing, to computer vision tasks.
-It achieves this by splitting images into non-overlapping patches and extracting features using $L$ transformer blocks.
-Each block contains self-attention and MLP modules, primarily composed of linear layers.
-These linear layers underpin the self-attention mechanism, allowing ViT to capture long-range dependencies in images and outperform convolutional networks when trained on large-scale data.
+The transformer architectures \cite{transformer, vit} have excelled in natural language processing and computer vision tasks through their powerful sequential modeling capabilities.
+This success stems from their ability to process text/image tokens through $L$ transformer blocks, where each block contains self-attention and MLP modules primarily composed of linear layers.
+These linear layers enable the self-attention mechanism to capture long-range dependencies, allowing transformers to achieve superior performance when scaled to a huge number of parameters and trained on extensive datasets.

-The ViT, with massive parameters pretrained on large-scale data, serves as a foundation model that can be fine-tuned for downstream tasks using limited data.
-However, fully fine-tuning all ViT parameters for various downstream tasks requires substantial memory and can lead the forgetting of pretrained knowledge.
+With massive parameters, pre-trained on large-scale data, transformers serve as foundation models that can be fine-tuned for downstream tasks using limited data.
+However, fully fine-tuning all parameters for various downstream tasks requires substantial memory and can lead the forgetting of pre-trained knowledge.
 To alleviate this without increasing inference cost, adapters with lightweight parameters are often preferred for fine-tuning.
-Let $\bar{h}_0(\cdot)$ be a transformation within the pre-trained ViT.
+Let $\bar{h}_0(\cdot)$ be a transformation within the pre-trained transformer.
 Current adapters can be unified as introducing a residual branch $\Delta\bar{h}$ to form a new transformation $\bar{h}$:

-Here, $\va$ is the input and $\bar{h}_0$ can represent MLP modules, as in Adapter \cite{adapter} and AdaptFormer \cite{chen2022adaptformer}, or linear layers in self-attention and MLP modules, as in \cite{hu2022lora, glora, dettmers2024qlora, kopiczko2024vera}.
-In SSF \cite{Lian_2022_SSF}, $\bar{h}_0$ is the identity mapping and $\Delta\bar{h}(a)=\va\odot(\vgamma-\vone)+\vbeta$ with $\vgamma$ and $\vbeta$ as affine transformation parameters.
+Here, $\va$ is the input and $\bar{h}_0(\cdot)$ can represent MLP modules, as in Adapter \cite{adapter} and AdaptFormer \cite{chen2022adaptformer}, or linear layers in self-attention and MLP modules, as in \cite{hu2022lora, glora, dettmers2024qlora, kopiczko2024vera}.
+In SSF \cite{Lian_2022_SSF}, $\bar{h}_0(\cdot)$ is the identity mapping and $\Delta\bar{h}(a)=\va\odot(\vgamma-\vone)+\vbeta$ with $\vgamma$ and $\vbeta$ as affine transformation parameters.

 Given that linear layers are key components in transformer, tuning them offers a flexible and effective way to adapt models to downstream tasks.
 This work focuses on methods that tune the linear layer without increasing inference cost.
-Let $(\mW_0,\vb_0)$, $(\Delta\mW, \Delta\vb)$, and $(\mW, \vb)$ be the parameters of pretrained model, adapter and finetuned model, respectively, where $\mW_0, \Delta\mW, \mW\in\bbR^{\dout\times\din}$ and $\vb_0,\Delta\vb, \vb_0\in\bbR^\dout$, finetuning a linear layer in self-attention or MLP module can be formed as:
+Let $(\mW_0,\vb_0)$, $(\Delta\mW, \Delta\vb)$, and $(\mW, \vb)$ be the parameters of pre-trained model, adapter and fine-tuned model, respectively, where $\mW_0, \Delta\mW, \mW\in\bbR^{\dout\times\din}$ and $\vb_0,\Delta\vb, \vb\in\bbR^{\dout}$.
+Fine-tuning a linear layer in self-attention or MLP module can be formed as:

 Based on GLoRA \cite{glora}, cost-efficient PEFT methods for linear layers vary in the form of $\Delta\mW, \Delta\vb$:

 \textbf{\loraadd}: $\Delta\mW=\Wdown\Wup, \Delta\vb=\vblora$ where $\Wdown\in\bbR^{\dout\times r}, \Wup\in\bbR^{r\times \din}$, and $r$ is the rank.